 Top 9 Shows Like 'Chilling Adventures of Sabrina' Everyone Should Watch

-What Shows Are Like The Chilling Adventures of Sabrina?
+What Series Are Like The Chilling Adventures of Sabrina?

 Netflix seems to be on a roll with horror shows recently.
 Just after the release of their critically acclaimed The Haunting of Hill House, they have gifted us The Chilling Adventures of Sabrina, a reboot of a popular 90s drama of the same name.
 However, these two share nothing in common except their name.
 The original was a light-hearted series, while this one touches upon some delicate political issues along with the usual ‘witches vs warlocks’ drama.